The History of Restoration Runway

 Ideas were tossed around.
 Things like golf tournaments, bowl-a-thons, and road races.
 Yet, while perhaps money-makers, none of these potential ideas reflected the heart of our mission.

 At the same time, one of my best friends had shared with me about a fashion show fundraiser she was involved with in Little Rock, AR.
 She is a breast cancer survivor and the event raised funds for early detection and research.
 All the models were survivors and the finale celebrated their individual years of remission.
 The more I thought about this, the more I could begin to see a connection with the women RPC served.

 So, in early 2009, we (the board) began putting together a plan for our inaugural signature event – Restoration Runway, to be held in March 2010.
-We knew that, according to the Dove Campaign for Real Beauty, only 2% of women around the world regarded themselves as beautiful.
-And 81% of women felt that media and advertising set an unrealistic standard of beauty that most women will never be able to achieve.
+We knew that, according to the Dove Campaign for Real Beauty, only 2% of women around the world regard themselves as beautiful.
+And a whopping 81% of women feel that media and advertising set an unrealistic standard of beauty that most women will never be able to achieve.
 This enormous pressure leaves women in a state of constant (and exhausting) evaluation of their appearances.
 Because of this, our goal for Restoration Runway (in addition to raising money) was to dispel the widely accepted myth of our culture that tells women that their self-worth (and their worth to others) is based on how they look and what they weigh.
 We were aiming to celebrate the true beauty of all women, no matter shape or size, age or stage of life!

 Thank you for your support!
 To God be the Glory!